 (a) Net interest income is the difference between actual taxable-equivalent interest earned on assets and interest paid on liabilities by a segment and a funding charge (credit) based on the Company's internal funds transfer pricing methodology.
 Segments are charged a cost to fund any assets (e.g. loans) and are paid a funding credit for any funds provided (e.g. deposits).
-The taxable-equivalent adjustment aggregated \$22,863,000 in 2019, \$21,897,000 in 2018 and \$34,570,000 in 2017 and is eliminated in "All Other" net interest income and income tax expense (benefit).
+The taxable-equivalent adjustment aggregated \$22,863,000 in 2019, \$21,897,000 in 2018 and \$34,570,000 in 2017 and is eliminated in "All Other" net interest income and income tax expenses (benefit).

-The Business Banking segment provides deposit, lending, cash management and other financial services to small businesses and professionals through the Company's banking office network and several other delivery channels, including business banking centers, telephone banking, Internet banking and automated teller machines.
-The Commercial Banking segment provides a wide range of credit products and banking services to middle-market and large commercial customers, mainly within the markets the Company serves.
-Among the services provided by this segment are commercial lending and leasing, letters of credit, deposit products and cash management services.
-The Commercial Real Estate segment provides credit services which are secured by various types of multifamily residential and commercial real estate and deposit services to its customers.
-Activities of this segment include the origination, sales and servicing of commercial real estate loans.
-Commercial real estate loans held for sale are included in the Commercial Real Estate Segment.
-The Discretionary Portfolio segment includes securities; residential real estate loans and other assets; short-term and long-term borrowed funds; brokered deposits; and Cayman Islands branch deposits.
-This segment also provides foreign exchange services to customers.
-The Residential Mortgage Banking segment originates and services residential real estate loans for consumers and sells substantially all originated loans in the secondary market to investors or to the Discretionary Portfolio segment.
+substantially all originated loans in the secondary market to investors or to the Discretionary Portfolio segment.
 The segment periodically purchases servicing rights to loans that have been originated by other entities.
 Residential real estate loans held for sale are included in the Residential Mortgage Banking segment.
 The Retail Banking segment offers a variety of services to consumers through several delivery channels that include banking offices, automated teller machines, and telephone, mobile and Internet banking.
 The "All Other" category includes other operating activities of the Company that are not directly attributable to the reported segments; the difference between the provision for credit losses and the calculated provision allocated to the reportable segments; goodwill and core deposit and other intangible assets resulting from acquisitions of financial institutions; merger-related gains and expenses resulting from acquisitions; the net impact of the Company's internal funds transfer pricing methodology; eliminations of transactions between reportable segments; certain nonrecurring transactions; the residual effects of unallocated support systems and general and administrative expenses; and the impact of interest rate risk management strategies.
 The amount of intersegment activity eliminated in arriving at consolidated totals was included in the "All Other" category as follows:

 Year Ended December 31

 2019 2018 2017

-(I n thousands)
+(In thousands)

-Revenues \$ (48,559) \$ (41,285) \$ (43,941)
+Revenues \$ (48,559) (41,285) \$ (43,941)

 Expenses (18,218) (24,660) (32,623)

 Income taxes (benefit) (7,976) (4,371) (4,606)

 Net income (loss) (22,365) (12,254) (6,712)